NSS-Data-Analytics-Cohort-3/nashville-website-searches-jeffdylansmith/README.md

-### Monthly searches on the Metro Nashville website
+﻿cool - let me know if ### Monthly searches on the Metro Nashville website

 1. Find the dataset of Top 500 Monthly Searches on https://data.nashville.gov and download the CSV for Excel version of the data.
 Open the file in Excel and examine it.
     a.
 Be sure to choose comma delimited when prompted.